5 Holiday Tree Trimmings

 Let’s scrollsaw an ornament

-1 Make a photocopy of one (or more) of the ornament patterns on page 64 and spray-adhere it to your thin stock or plywood.
-We chose the village and Santa sleigh (opposite page) to demonstrate Rick’s cutting approach.
+1 Print one (or more) of the ornament patterns from onlineEXTRAS (below) and spray-adhere it to your thin stock or plywood.
+We chose the village and Santa sleigh to demonstrate Rick’s cutting approach.
 Now, using a fine bit, drill the blade start holes as shown in Photo A.

 3 Cut out the larger detailed interior pieces, and finish by cutting out the exterior pattern lines, freeing the finished ornament from the blank as shown in Photo C.